RainerAtSpirit/raineratspirit.github.com/_posts/2012-10-05-sharepoint-2013-apps-csom-vs-rest.md

 {% endhighlight %}

-Trying to run this code immediately won't work and the various error messages you might see can be tracked down to the fact that the `appweburl` is `undefined`.
+Trying to run this code using an OOTB template won't work and the various error messages you might see can be tracked down to the fact that the `appweburl` is `undefined`.